 Paclitaxel and carboplatin (Taxol/Carbo) chemotherapy

-Paclitaxel (Taxol ®) and carboplatin, sometimes called Taxol/Carbo, is a chemotherapy treatment used to treat different cancers including ovarian cancer, womb cancer and lung cancer.
+Paclitaxel (Taxol ®) and carboplatin (also known as Taxol/Carbo), is a chemotherapy treatment used to treat different cancers including ovarian, womb and lung cancer.

 You have this treatment in the chemotherapy day unit or with an overnight stay in hospital.
 A chemotherapy nurse will give it to you.
 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.